andersfuf/UIS_Prototype/README.md

 # Development
 ### Rules:

-To pick: Add your name.
-Pick one at the time, (pick only several when you break the rule)
+1. To pick: Add your name.
+Pick one at the time, (pick only several when you break the rule).

-Update progress.
+2. Update progress.

-Finalize ‘one at the time’.
+3. Finalize ‘one at the time’.

-Commit to repository.
+4. Commit to repository.

-### November 2023 DEVELOPMENT SPRINT (-APR2024)
+## November 2023 DEVELOPMENT SPRINT (-APR2024)
 CM-3 Staring with a backlog spice.
 It is not understandable.

 ### User stories: